claranceliberi/health/README.md

 4. Toggle between line and bar chart views
 5. Hover over the chart to see detailed data points

+## Live Demo

+Visit [https://www.claranceliberi.tech/](https://www.claranceliberi.tech/) to see the live application.

+📺 Watch the [Video Demo on YouTube](https://youtu.be/wdzTz1DY_q0) to see the application in action.

 ## Development

 ### Available Scripts